-Focus area: Community equity and connection
+Focus areas: Accessibility, community equity and connection

 Our objective is to provide an inclusive experience for every guest.
 We strive to raise awareness of the needs and challenges faced by individuals with sensory processing challenges by supplying our staff, customer service and security members with training and by offering the resources and accommodations below to our guests.